virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-9-virtualgoodsdealer-creators-dairysam.md

 ---

-We spoke with Toronto-based multi-media artist [dairysam](/creatordirectory/dairysam) through video chat and email to get to know them and their work.
-They are the latest creator to work with us; we released select pieces by them including zines, figurines, and jewelry last month on March 25th.
+What stands out immediately about Toronto-based multi-media artist [dairysam](/creatordirectory/dairysam)'s work is the colorful and whimsical character designs.
+We spoke with dairysam through video chat and email to get to know the creator behind the zines, figurines, and illustrations.
+They are the latest creator to work with us; we released select pieces by them on [virtualgoodsdealer products](https://products.virtualgoodsdealer.com/){:target="_blank"} last month on March 25th.

 <p class='lead text-center'>I really like the phrase, "Jack of all trades, master of none but better than one".</p>
 ![dairysam @ virtualgoodsdealer](/assets/post_media/2021-4-9-virtualgoodsdealer-creators-dairysam/dairysam_redcup_rectangle.png)